hoplon/hoplon/doc/Getting-Started.md

 When the application is compiled the output file _resources/public/sexp.html_ is produced.
 Notice the syntactic convention:

-* Attribute nodes and values are represented as a map of keyword keys to string values immediately following the tag name.
+* Attribute nodes are represented as a map of keyword keys to string values immediately following the tag name.
 * Text nodes are represented as strings.
 * Parentheses may be omitted around elements which have no children or attributes.